 Credit Hours Minimum beyond the Bachelor's Degree|

-The Lockstep Evening MBA is targeted toward applicants who wish to obtain a MBA degree while continuing in their career path, and students continuing from a bachelor's degree.
+The Lockstep Evening MBA is targeted toward applicants who wish to obtain a MBA degree while continuing in their career path.
 This program offers evening courses.
 Students may attend on a part-time basis only, taking 6 credit hours per term.
 Minimum admission requirements for this program include a competitive GMAT score taken within the last five years and a competitive GPA in the student's undergraduate program.

 Program highlights include: